V-Rajasekar/README/Java/OCJP11/Chapter21-JDBC.md

 ### Getting a Database Connection
 - Two ways to get database connection: `DriverManager` or `DataSource`
-- Donot use driverManager incode rather use DataSource has it has more features like pool connections or store the database connection information outside the application.
+- Donot use driverManager incode rather use DataSource has it has more features like *pool connections* or *store the database connection information outside the application*.
 - DriverManager is a class in JDK, use factory pattern(static method) to get the connection.  `Connection conn = DriverManager.getConnection("jdbc:derby:zoo");`
 - Exception in thread "main" java.sql.SQLException: No suitable driver found for jdbc:derby:zoo is thrown when the driver jar is not on the classpath.
 - Another implementation with credentials passed to the connection call.